 Written By: Alex Veroude

-At Insight Investment we recognise that local authority pension schemes confront particular issues that are shaping their portfolios and the investment characteristics of the assets that they buy.
-A premium is rightly placed on assets that have the potential to:
+All pension schemes face challenges.
+At Insight we recognise that local authority pension schemes confront particular issues that are shaping their portfolios and the investment characteristics of the assets that they buy.
+A premium is rightly placed on assets that can:

 - Provide stable returns across economic cycles to reduce funding level volatility.